MediaWind/react_kiosk_engine/docs/jsonFormat.md

 The `provider` indicates where the select fetches its content.
 It can be `services`, `userAgents` or `custom`.

 `placeholders` are optional and add a custom default text to your input.
-Use language codes as key to adapt to the current language.
+Use language codes as keys to adapt to the current language.
 Note that if no `placeholders` is defined, a select will still have a default text, adapting to the language.
 Use this if you need a specific default value to your select.

 `options` is optional and used paired with a custom `provider`.
 Enter your options with a `key`, used to map your options, a `label` to be displayed and a `value` to be saved.